agluszak/bsp-generators/website/generated/specification.md

   /** The build target that was compiled. */
   target: BuildTargetIdentifier;

-  /** An optional request id to know the origin of this report. */ originId?: Identifier;
+  /** An optional request id to know the origin of this report.
+   * Deprecated: Use the field in TaskFinishParams instead */ originId?: Identifier;

   /** The total number of reported errors compiling this target. */